Here's What Went Down With Naja After Shark Tank

 Girald's business model was about implementing social change.
 Naja empowers women through employment, as the brand chiefly employs women, particularly those who are the primary earners for their families.
 Since production is located in Colombia, Girald is all about hiring and supporting women in that area.
 With a focus on empowering women, Naja is also all about giving back, with a portion of the proceeds going toward female education, thus giving women a chance to thrive.

-Naja certainly isn't the first underwear-themed brand that we've seen on "Shark Tank."
-The monthly underwear mail subscription BootayBag pitched their business on the entrepreneurial show to great success.
+Naja certainly isn't the first underwear-themed brand that we've seen on the ABC series.
+The monthly underwear mail subscription BootayBag saw great success after appearing on "Shark Tank."
 However, Naja's products were slightly different, since founder Girald had such a strong vision to create empowerment through her brand, particularly through her Underwear for Hope program.
 Despite these worthy aspirations, Naja didn't succeed in landing a shark deal.
-However, the brand has managed to thrive without that added support.

 What happened to Naja on Shark Tank?